Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "...I’m hearin’ a lotta words like *‘somehow’* an’ *‘could’* an' *‘hope’* here, Nofl."

 "That’s the nature of experimental medicine, I’m afraid."
 Nofl shut off the holo-emitter.
-"But… well, the alternative is euthanasia.
+"But... well, the alternative is euthanasia.
 And I’m *afraid* that’s not legal here.
 You’d have to take him back to Gao first."

 "An’ I gotta get Openpaw’s buy-in, too."